|Nutrition Facts (per serving)|

-In a large bowl, combine cooked spaghetti, tuna, and pimiento.
+In a large bowl, combine the cooked spaghetti, tuna, and pimiento.

 In a large saucepan, combine soup, milk, and cheese.
 Heat and stir until cheese is melted.

-Add tuna and spaghetti mixture and combine until thoroughly blended.
+Add the tuna and spaghetti mixture and combine thoroughly.

 Transfer to the prepared casserole dish and scatter the crushed potato chips evenly on top.

 Bake for 30 minutes until bubbly and the cheese is melted.
-Remove from oven and let cool for 5 minutes before serving.
+Remove from oven and let cool for 5 minutes.